 "When you’re cooking with zucchini, all you need to do is add a little olive oil and kosher salt to bring out it’s flavor."

-The three recipes she shared, were for Mexican Zucchini Corn and Black Tostadas - that looked amazing.
-Then, Sautéed Zucchini Strings; which is basically zucchini that’s been turned into spaghetti.
+The three recipes she shared were for Mexican Zucchini Corn and Black Tostadas - that looked amazing.
+Then, Sautéed Zucchini Strings, which is zucchini that’s been turned into spaghetti.
 And, finally, she shared an Orzo Pasta with Roasted Zucchini.

 It’s for a zucchini basil tart:

 - You drain salted zucchini and tomato slices on paper towels.

 - You purée basil in a food processor with ricotta and eggs, and you add mozzarella and Parmesan cheese.

 - Then you line a 9-inch pie shell with zucchini slices.

 - Spoon the basil mixture over the top and then put tomato slices on the top.

 - Then brush the whole top of it with olive oil and bake it for 40 to 50 minutes.
 Yum.